Eigenworld/Eigenworld.github.io/_pages/about.md

 ## Sketch

 Dr. Li, Xue is committed to promoting the research on the interpretability of artificial intelligence and giving the current popular deep learning techniques a rigorous and reliable mathematical analysis.
-He will graduate from the Harbin Institute of Technology before October 2023 and is currently applying for a postdoctoral position.
+He will graduate from the Harbin Institute of Technology before September 2023 and is currently applying for a postdoctoral position.

 {% if site.data.awards %}